Taliban shifts focus to governing, but protests, empty coffers and isolation pose challenges

 As the Taliban’s leaders reckoned with the practical complexities of paying government employees and feeding the country, political challenges flared up as well.
 In Jalalabad, east of Kabul, dozens of people marched Wednesday with Afghanistan’s national flag — a black, red and green banner.
 The demonstration was a challenge to the Taliban, which fights under its own white banner inscribed in black letters stating the Islamic profession of faith.

-Videos of the protest that were circulated on social media showed protesters marching as the sounds of gunfire could be heard.
+Videos of the protest that circulated on social media showed protesters marching as gunfire could be heard.
 Al Jazeera reported that two protesters were killed.
-Danish Karokhil, the executive editor of the Pajhwok Afghan News Agency, said Taliban fighters had fired at protesters and beaten one of the agency’s video reporters after asking why he had taken footage of the protests.
+Danish Karokhil, the executive editor of the Pajhwok Afghan News Agency, said Taliban fighters had fired at protesters and beaten one of the agency’s videographers after asking why he had taken footage of the protests.

 Karokhil, in a telephone interview, complained that Taliban officials had not apologized, and he urged them to keep their commitments to respect freedom of speech.
 “We want the Taliban to permit us to cover the protest, ordinary life, corruption or any incompetence of the new upcoming government,” he said.
 Large demonstrations featuring protesters carrying the national flag were also held in Khost, southeast of Kabul, according to local media.

 In the capital, another journalist was attacked by Taliban fighters Wednesday at Hamid Karzai International Airport while trying to interview people attempting to flee the country, according to the Afghanistan Independent Journalists Association.